jfromaniello/joseoncodecom/_posts/2013-05-22-activation-links-with-hawk.markdown

 });
 ```

 This is all, the benefits of this technique:

 -  no need to query the database when activating the user.
 -  no need to store another secret in the database.

-Do not thrust randomness, cryptography is your friend.
+Do not trust randomness, cryptography is your friend.